vaibhavmuchandi/eAarogya-Portal-for-EHR-Management/README.md

 The role of the Central authority would be to add and remove entities from the consortium.
 Other consortium members included in the application:
 1. Clinician: A clinician peer would be allowed to add/query reports and prescription.
 2. Radiologist: A radiologist peer can add/query reports and precriptions along with addition feature of adding medical images.
+The medical images added will be encrypted and stored securely on [IPFS](https://ipfs.io)
 3. Pharmacist: A pharmacist peer can only query prescriptions.
 4. Health Care provider: A healthcare provider peer can query reports and prescriptions.
 5. Test Center: A test center peer can add reports only.